Perilymph sampling is straightforward if done correctly, but extremely difficult if you have never tried it.

-However, perilymph cannot be collected by inserting a pipette through the round window membrane or by fenestrating the bone in the basal turn of scala tympani (ST).
+In general, perilymph cannot be collected by the "old" method of inserting a pipette through the round window membrane or by fenestrating the bone in the basal turn of scala tympani (ST).
 There are many older publications where this was done, and the data generated are virtually useless.
 When collected in this way, the majority of the sample collected is CSF, not perilymph.
 This is because the cochlear aqueduct enters ST at the very basal tip.
 When the ear is perforated, or a sample is withdrawn, CSF comes flooding in.
 Salt et al. (2003) showed that a 10 μL sample taken through the round window of guinea pigs contained only 15% perilymph, with the remainder of the sample being CSF.

 Instead, with apical sampling we use the known entry of CSF to our advantage.
 When the cochlear apex is perforated, CSF also starts entering ST in the basal turn, in this case now pushing perilymph apically along ST, driving it out of the apex where it is easily collected.
-The initial samples (assuming 1 uL samples) are pure perilymph, originating in different parts of ST. Later samples (above ~ 5 uL) will contain CSF that has passed through ST. If multiple small (1 uL) samples are collected, gradients of drugs along ST can be quantified (Mynatt, et al. 2006)).
+The initial samples (assuming 1 uL samples are taken repeatedly) are pure perilymph, originating in different parts of ST. Later samples (above ~ 5 uL) will contain CSF that has passed through ST. If multiple small (1 uL) samples are collected, gradients of drugs along ST can be quantified (Mynatt, et al. 2006)).
 A schematic of the sequence of events during the collection of 4 separate 1 uL samples from the apex is shown below.
 Note how when drug is primarily located at the base of the cochlea, concentration will be highest around sample 4.

 The goal is to build a cup of hydrophobic silicone glue around the apex of the cochlea so that no fluid is lost during collection of a sample.